Topological operators, noninvertible symmetries and decomposition: Examples in orbifolds

+Next, we turn to boundary Wilson lines (Chan-Paton factors).
 As before, sheaves and bundles on $[{\rm point}/D_4]$ are sheaves and bundles on the universes of the decomposition.
 Since all of $D_4$ acts trivially, we do not restrict to a subgroup, and consider the action of projectors on the Wilson lines, which are both associated to representations of $D_4$.
 Thus, $1$, $1_a$, $1_b$, $1_{ab}$ correspond to sheaves on $[{\rm point}/{\mathbb Z}_2 \times {\mathbb Z}_2]$ (which itself decomposes into four points, one for each of those one-dimensional representations), since their restriction to the center is trivial, and $2$ corresponds to a sheaf on $[{\rm point}/{\mathbb Z}_2 \times {\mathbb Z}_2]_{\rm d.t.}$, since its restriction to the center is nontrivial.

 Letting for example $W_a$ denote a Wilson line associated to representation $1_a$, it is straightforward to compute

 with other projectors annihilating other Wilson lines.
 This is consistent with the identification above of projectors with irreducible representations of $D_4$.